eslint/eslint/docs/rules/prefer-arrow-callback.md

 ## Rule Details

-This rule locates function expressions that have been submitted as function arguments or callbacks.
+This rule locates function expressions used as callbacks or function arguments.
 An error will be produced for any that could be replaced by an arrow function without changing the result.

 The following examples **will** be flagged: